Sean "Diddy" Combs wants to go back to Madison Square Garden, his attorney says

 "I think he's someone who's always going to strive to do something, you know, exceptional and probably demanding and challenging," Agnifilo said about Combs' potential plans for the future.
 "But I think the most demanding and challenging thing in front of him right now is to get back with his kids and get back with his mother, and the people who love him and miss him."

-See more of CBS News' Jericka Duncan's interview with Agnifilo Thursday on "CBS Mornings."
+See more of Jericka Duncan's interview with Agnifilo Thursday on "CBS Mornings."